Quantique-Realm/Image-Colorizer-using-manga-dataset/README.md

 ![WhatsApp Image 2024-10-05 at 10 52 15 PM](https://github.com/user-attachments/assets/15e13806-28dd-444b-8d6f-adad2b15efe5)

 Further changes could be done like add 5 layers for downscaling and upscaling.
-5 downscaling layers in generator. batch_size of 64 to reduce noise in image.
+5 downscaling layers in discriminator. batch_size of 64 to reduce noise in image.